A Brunn-Minkowski type inequality for Fano manifolds and some uniqueness theorems in K\"ahler geometry: Complex gradients and uniqueness for twisted K ahler-Einstein equations

 \begin{lma} Let $\psi$ be a plurisubharmonic function in an open set in $\C^n$ such that $e^{-\psi}$is locally integrable.
 Let $v$ be a smooth differential form such that $\partial^\psi v$, as defined in 8.1, is also smooth.
 Then

 in the sense of currents. \end{lma} \begin{proof} What we need to check is that

 if $v$ and $-v\wedge \partial \psi$ are smooth so that the expressions above are well defined.
-Since the statement is purely local we can take a sequence of smooth plurisubharmonic functions $\psi_\nu$, decreasing to $\psi$.
+Since the statement is purely local we can take a sequence of smooth plurisubharmonic functions $\psi_\nu=\psi\ast \chi_\nu$, where $\chi_\nu$ is a sequence of radial approximations of the identity, that decrease to $\psi$.
 The left hand side is then the limit in the sense of currents of

 and the right hand side is the limit of